lorenzoFabbri/academic-writing-notes/writing.md

   - Simplest but slow to develop.
 Ideal for specialistic journals.
   - Understandable even without "A".
   - O: introduction of the larger problem.
+    - If target is experts, open *quickly*.
+Opening that unfolds for a patient audience.
+    - If target is broad audience (e.g., proposals), follow a 2-step opening: open with an engaging issue, then modulate it to one you want to work with.
+Can start with strong statement to take control of the story.
+    - Set the O to draw in as broad a readership as possible.
+The *width* of the R should match that of the O.
   - C: framing of an interesting question.
+    - ABC
   - A: description of the research plan.
   - R: description of how our understanding of the world has changed.
   - From OCAR to **IMRaD**: Introduction, Methods, Results, Discussion.